mrzza87/Brazilian-E-Commerce-Team-3/dagster/readme.md

+# Dagster orchestration prototype

-# This is a prototype of dagster orchestration to demonstrate
+This is a prototype of dagster orchestration to demonstrate

 Step (1) Ingestion of sample local csv file and loading of sample table to Bigquery using Meltano Step (2) GX validation of the Olist tables in Bigquery at brazilian-e-commerce-team-3.BET_Team3